Close

 • Battersea (average monthly rental cost, Β£2,360*): currently undergoing lots of varied development, Battersea is a nice balance between lots of appealing excitement.
 You get parks, riverside stretches, independent hangouts, and great places to eat and drink.

-• Chelsea (average monthly rental cost, Β£3,960*): super expensive and super classy, this upmarket district is packed with rich dwellers, luxury housing, and lots of high-end venues.
+• Chelsea (average monthly rental cost, Β£3,960*): super expensive and super classy, this upmarket district is packed with rich dwellers looking for high-end venues and luxury apartments in London.
 It’s not a typical nomad hotspot, but it’s very fancy, and it’s full of frills.

 • Shoreditch (average monthly rental cost, Β£2,130*): this hip neighborhood is edgy, trendy and interesting, with lots of things to do.
 Expect sourdough, avocados, craft beer, goateed bartenders, and lots of once-was-a-warehouses.